futurice/festapp-server/README.md

 * When developing locally: `node import-data.js`
 * Run the project: `npm start`

+The server listens in port 8080 by default.
+The port can be changed by setting environment variable PORT.

 ## Admin panel

-Admin panel is available at yourdomain/festapp-server/admin
+Admin panel for editing artist, event and other info in the database is available at `/admin`.

 ## API Documentation

-Base URL is `/api/v1/`.

 ### Get artists
-`GET /artists`
+`GET /api/v1/artists`

 **Response**
 ```json